MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/Getting-Started-with-Server-with-Desktop-Experience.md

 ---
 title: Install Server with Desktop Experience
-description: "Explains how to obtain and install a Server with Desktop Experience installation " ms.prod: windows-server ms.date: 01/18/2017 ms.technology: server-general
+description: Explains how to obtain and install a Server with Desktop Experience installation
+ms.prod: windows-server
+ms.date: 01/18/2017
+ms.technology: server-general